Nibe34/testing-lab1/README.md

 # README — Code Review Remarks

-Below are the key remarks about the original code.
-Only the **essential and meaningful issues** are listed, without excessive strictness.

----

 ### 1. Class names do not follow Java conventions
 `humanIMB` should be renamed to `BmiCalculator` or similar using PascalCase.